Chocolate Granola

 pouring milk into a cereal bowl

-3. In a separate bowl, make the binder by beating two egg whites until soft peaks form.
+3. Beat the egg whites.
+In a separate bowl, beat two egg whites until soft peaks form.
+This is the binder that creates those crunchy clusters.

-4. Stir beaten egg whites into the granola mixture.
+4. Fold it all together.
+Stir the beaten egg whites into the nut mixture until everything is coated.

 a bag of Cacao Bliss sits next to strawberries and a bowl of granola